Tracking biomethane usage is key to achieving EU climate goals

-Biomethane holds immense potential to contribute to Europe’s aggressive decarbonization goals.
-As using biomethane becomes an increasingly feasible and popular way to reduce an entity’s environmental impact, many are looking to the GHGP to provide guidance on how to account for their renewable gas transactions.
+Biomethane holds immense potential to contribute to Europe’s aggressive decarbonisation goals.
+As using biomethane becomes an increasingly feasible and popular way to reduce an entity’s environmental impact, many are looking to the Greenhouse Gas Protocol (GHGP) to provide guidance on how to account for their renewable gas transactions.

 However, the GHGP has not yet issued formal or final guidance on this topic, essentially leaving it up to reporting entities and their auditors in the interim.